Tenant Background Check With Social Security Number (The #1 Mistake)

 Yes, sharing your SSN with your landlord is extremely common and not out of the ordinary.

-Is There A Tenant Background Check That Doesn't Require a SSN?
+Is There a Tenant Background Check That Doesn't Require a SSN?

 Most tenant background checks will be performed using a SSN, although some independent owners won’t require it.